-Home Renovation Reality: What Those "Fix Up" Shows Don't Tell You
+Home Renovation Reality: What Those Fix-Up Shows Don't Tell You

 The Reality of Home Renovations

-Honestly, my spouse and I have spotted those abodes with “good bones” in various neighborhoods.
+As a military family, we have yet to live somewhere for a steady amount of years to get a feel for the ongoing prices and trends of the market.
+I have spotted those abodes with “good bones” in various neighborhoods.
 How hard can it be to flip a house?
-As luck would have it, turning over real estate may not be as easy peasy as it looks on TV, for several reasons.
+As luck would have it, turning over real estate may not be as easy peasy as it looks on TV.